vamsi-2312/pes_asic_class/README.md

 ### **SoC Design Using Openlane**

-ASIC - Application Specific Integrated Circits
+ASIC - Application Specific Integrated Circits<br>

 TO build ASIC, we need
 1. RTL Design
 2. EDA Tools
 3. PDK Data

-PDK - Process Design Kit
+PDK - Process Design Kit<br>
 Collection of files used to model fabrication process for the EDA tools used to design an IC.
 * Process Design Rules. - DRC, LVS, PEX
 * Device Models